planitjs/planit-rails/README.md

-Planit Rails
+Planit.js Rails
 ================

-PlanitJS is a tool built on jQuery to help you interact with markers/hotspots on an image or blank container.
+Planit.js is a tool built on jQuery to help you interact with markers/hotspots on an image or blank container.
 This gem adds the script and stylesheet to your asset pipeline.

-Refer to [PlanitJS](https://github.com/planitjs/planit) for PlanitJS's usage.
+Refer to [Planit's doc site](http://planit.seancdavis.me) for usage and examples.

 Installation
 ----------------